mikarinneoracle/vm-based-virus-scanning-with-terraform/README.md

 ### Scanning report example

-Scanning report for a random zip file.
-Report is saved to the target bucket:
+Scanning report for the GCN-oke.zip file in the examples above.
+Report is saved to the target bucket along with the scanned file:

 <p>
 <pre>